 - Plan a range of effective pedagogical approaches suitable to student learning of the content/skills taught and anticipate student misconceptions. - Effectively communicate with students. - Guide students to articulate the relevance of the objective(s) to learning. - Anticipate possible student misunderstanding. - Enable students to develop a conceptual understanding of content while making connections to their interests, knowledge, and experience. - Enable students to contribute to extending the content by explaining concepts to their classmates. - Build on students' language development and understanding of content. - Use vocabulary appropriately for students' ages and development.
-Students contribute to the correct use of academic vocabulary. - · Use questioning and discussion as techniques to deepen student understanding and challenge. - Use a variety of low- and high-level, open-ended, and developmentally appropriate questions to challenge students cognitively, advance high level thinking and discourse, and promote metacognition. - Use techniques that enable students to engage each other in authentic discussions about content.
-And, enable students to formulate their own questions and respectfully challenge one another using viable arguments based on evidence. - Encourage student responsibility for ensuring all voices are heard in the discourse and that all students are listening and responding to questions and answers from their teacher and peers. - Require students to cite textual evidence to support/develop a claim. - Engage students in learning. - Scaffold instruction to ensure all students, including diverse learners and English Learners, access complex texts and engage in complex tasks. - Provide targeted supports to individual students or groups of students based on their identified needs. - Provide instruction designed to develop language domains for English learners. - Monitor the effect of teaching on student learning and integrate formative assessment into instruction. - Monitor progress and check for understanding for individual students. - Change instructional practice based on analysis of current data. - Use universally designed assessments that allow for multiple pathways for students to demonstrate understanding of the objective(s. - Also see Balanced Assessment. - Persist in adjusting instruction so individual student misunderstandings or advanced needs are successfully accommodated. - Intervene in a timely and effective way to help students who are struggling. - When formative assessments show a need for intervention or enrichment, make effective impromptu adjustments that individualize instruction. - Use progress monitoring data to trace effectiveness of interventions and student response to intervention.
+Students contribute to the correct use of academic vocabulary. - Use questioning and discussion as techniques to deepen student understanding and challenge. - Use a variety of low- and high-level, open-ended, and developmentally appropriate questions to challenge students cognitively, advance high level thinking and discourse, and promote metacognition. - Use techniques that enable students to engage each other in authentic discussions about content.
+And, enable students to formulate their own questions and respectfully challenge one another using viable arguments based on evidence. - Encourage student responsibility for ensuring all voices are heard in the discourse and that all students are listening and responding to questions and answers from their teacher and peers. - Require students to cite textual evidence to support/develop a claim. - Engage students in learning. - Scaffold instruction to ensure all students, including diverse learners and English Learners, access complex texts and engage in complex tasks. - Provide targeted supports to individual students or groups of students based on their identified needs. - Provide instruction designed to develop language domains for English learners. - Monitor the effect of teaching on student learning and integrate formative assessment into instruction. - Monitor progress and check for understanding for individual students. - Change instructional practice based on analysis of current data. - Use universally designed assessments that allow for multiple pathways for students to demonstrate understanding of the objective(s. - Also see Balanced Assessment. - Persist in adjusting instruction so individual student misunderstandings or advanced needs are successfully accommodated. - Intervene in a timely and effective way to help students who are struggling. - When formative assessments show a need for intervention or enrichment, make effective impromptu adjustments that individualize instruction. - Use progress monitoring data to trace effectiveness of interventions and student response to intervention. - · Foster student ownership.
+Create opportunities for students to have voice and choice in instructional tasks.

-Suggested Evidence Evidence of best practices (flexible grouping, cognitively demanding tasks, open-ended questions) Informational observations, peer observations, learning walks Lesson studies Measures ✓ SQRP Attainment and Growth ✓ REACH observation trends (de-identified) Five Essentials Ambitious Instruction Effective Leaders Supportive Environment CPS Framework for Teaching 3a.
+Suggested Evidence ✓ Evidence of best practices (flexible grouping, cognitively demanding tasks, open-ended questions) ✓ Informational observations, peer observations, learning walks ✓ Lesson studies Measures ✓ SQRP Attainment and Growth ✓ REACH observation trends (de-identified) Five Essentials Ambitious Instruction Effective Leaders Supportive Environment MTSS Framework Curriculum & Instruction CPS Framework for Teaching 3a.
 Communicating with Students 3b.
 Using Questioning and Discussion Techniques 3c.
 Engaging Students in Learning 3d.
 Using Assessment in Instruction 3e.
 Demonstrating Flexibility and Responsiveness CPS Performance Standards for School Leaders B1.
 Implements Curricular Scope and Sequence and Reviews Instructional Practices B2.
-Observes and Evaluates Staff and Gives Feedback to Staff
+Observes and Evaluates Staff and Gives Feedback to Staff NOW WHAT?
+A MATERIALS TO SUPPORT IMPROVEMENT PLANNING ✓ CPS Frame ✓ CPS Frame ✓ Special Ed ework for Teaching with Critical Attributes ework for Teaching Professional Learning Modules ework for Teaching Professional Learning Opportunities ucation Addendum ✓ English Lan guage Learner Addendum rec crunns syrsis surs saxusunay